maxild/dotfiles/docs/Notes.md

 The Ubuntu 18.04 LTS is running inside virtual box on a macbook

-In the terminal of the Ubuntu type this to fix keyboard issue wity tilde and backtick.
+In the terminal of the Ubuntu type this to fix keyboard issue with tilde and backtick.

 ```bash
 setxkbmap -option apple:badmap